brodyking/ptrack/data/readme.txt

-pouchAdd(USERNAME,DAY,STRENGTH) --INT-- returns 0 after adding a pouch and its strength to the database. pouchGetMgs(USERNAME,DAY) --STRING-- returns total number of mgs for that day. pouchGetPouches(USERNAME,DAY) --STRING-- returns the total number of pouches for that day.
+pouchAdd(USERNAME,DAY,STRENGTH) --INT-- returns 0 after adding a pouch and its strength to the database. pouchGetMgs(USERNAME,DAY) --STRING-- returns total number of mgs for that day. pouchGetPouches(USERNAME,DAY) --STRING-- returns the total number of pouches for that day. pouchGetHistoryString(USERNAME) --STRING-- returns all dates as a string with a space between each. pouchGetHistoryArray(USERNAME) --ARRAY-- returns an array of all the dates in a users db. pouchGetHistoryOfDayArray(USERNAME,DAY) --ARRAY-- returns an array ["totalmgs"] and ["totalpouches"]